hillscott/dhcpconfman/README.md

 * IP-ADDRESS is a valid IP
 * None of the 3 arguments already exist in the config

-It also allows dynamic DNS domain assignment in the config, based off of a hash mapping Classful Subnets to DNS domains.
-Note this is currently just configured for class B mapping.

 It outputs static mappings such as the below:
 ```
 ###